 German Shepherd Behavior:

-German Shepherd Dogs are also categorized into favorite pets because of its cooperative behavior and calm confidence.
+German Shepherd Dogs are also categorized into favorite pets because of their cooperative behavior and calm confidence.
 German Shepherds are famous specifically for their intelligence.

-The scientific research discovered that GSD could learn any simple tasks after several repetitions of the same task.
+The scientific research discovered that GSD could learn any simple tasks after several repetitions of the same work.

 They are always ready to protect, entertain, and task executed.

 They can learn any commands and instructions quickly and effectively so they can fulfill the duties of a Cop, guard or rescuers.
 They are loyal to the environment and family they belong, and they bark protectively towards the strangers.